iprafols/SQUEzE/README.md

 ## Usage

-SQUEzE presents two modes of operation: training and operation.
-The training mode is used on a controlled sample where a truth table is available, and allows the code to learn the cuts required to achieve the target completeness.
-The operation mode is uesd on an uncontrolled sample to generate a quasar catalogue.
+SQUEzE presents four modes of operation: training, test, operation, and merge.
+The training and test modes are used on a controlled sample where a truth table is available, and allows the code to learn or test performance of the model parameters.
+The operation mode is used on an uncontrolled sample to generate a quasar catalogue.
+The merge mode is used to join different (and possibly parallel) runs on a different mode.

-### Formatting data (training and operation modes)
+### Formatting data (training, test, and operation modes)

 Before running SQUEzE data must be formatted so that the code can use it properly.
 This section explains both the optional and required pre-steps to format all data